ca-montenegro/node-Express-react-mongoBoilerPlate/README.md

 Clone or download the project and from the git master branch:
 ```
 npm install
-set an env variable 'url' to the access url of your mongoDB (with credentials)
+set an env variable 'MONGOLAB_URI' to the access url of mongoDB (with credentials)
 npm start
 cd frontend
 yarn install